-- This will take you to a folder named MYPRESENTAION or PRESENTATION, etc.
+- This will take you to a folder named MYPRESENTATION or PRESENTATION.

-- Open the folder to locate your unsaved PowerPoint file.
+- Open the folder and locate your unsaved PowerPoint file.

 - Now, Open unsaved PPT slides only via PowerPoint application and Save them to the location of your choice.

-Bonus Information: Click on the link to learn how to recover deleted or unsaved word documents with ease.
+Bonus Information: Click on the link if you are interested to learn how to recover deleted or unsaved word documents with ease.